ckj11/TelloNav/README.md

 # nav1 and nav2
 These packages are aStar enabled directors for sending waypoints to the drones.
 They subscribe specificially to `/Tello1/target` and `/Tello2/target` respectively.
 In order to run both of them, run `rosrun nav1 nav1` and `rosrun nav2 nav2` after launching the gazeboNav package.

+# Tello Model
+Make sure to put the Tello model your system gazebo model path so that that the algorithm can find it